Low energy… Extra discomfort… Strange itchiness… Unusual mood disturbances.

 Your dog’s intestines come with a special mucosal lining called the gut barrier.
 This protective barrier acts like a filter, allowing nutrients to reach the bloodstream while keeping pathogens, undigested food particles, parasites, viruses, and toxins out.

 Unfortunately, your dog’s gut barrier is VERY sensitive and can be damaged by things like:

-When the gut barrier gets damaged, all of those pathogens and toxins leak out.
-They escape through the broken gut lining and pool into the bloodstream.
+When the gut barrier gets damaged, all of those toxins and bad actors leak out, escaping through the broken gut lining and pool into the bloodstream.
 And once they enter your dog’s circulation, they can cause damage anywhere in their body.

 Your dog’s immune system will respond to these unwanted substances and do its best to defend against them.
 But oftentimes this results in an unhealthy, system-wide inflammatory response that triggers many other symptoms.

 The symptoms may come on suddenly, and will often seem to have no logical cause and effect.